 International differences in education systems are not solely a financial issue.
 The value placed on education, the amount of time devoted to it, and the distribution of education within a country also play a role in those differences.
 For example, students in South Korea spend 220 days a year in school, compared to the 180 days a year of their United States counterparts (Pellissier 2010).
 As of 2006, the United States ranked fifth among twenty-seven countries for college participation, but ranked sixteenth in the number of students who receive college degrees (National Center for Public Policy and Higher Education 2006).
 These statistics may be related to how much time is spent on education in the United States.

 Finally, there is the issue of social factors.
 One analyst from the Organization for Economic Cooperation and Development, the organization that created the test, attributed 20 percent of performance differences and the United States’ low rankings to differences in social background.
 Researchers noted that educational resources, including money and quality teachers, are not distributed equitably in the United States.
 In the top-ranking countries, limited access to resources did not necessarily predict low performance.
 Analysts also noted what they described as “resilient students,” or those students who achieve at a higher level than one might expect given their social background.
 In Shanghai and Singapore, the proportion of resilient students is about 70 percent.
 In the United States, it is below 30 percent.
-These insights suggest that the United States’ educational system may be on a descending path that could detrimentally affect the country’s economy and its social landscape (National Public Radio 2010).
+These insights suggest that the United States’ educational system may be on a descending trajectory that could detrimentally affect the country’s economy and its social landscape (National Public Radio 2010).

 Education in Finland